Veeps-Hosting/infrastructure-live/_docs/11-deploying-the-reference-architecture-from-scratch.md

 1. `account.tfvars`

 When you run Terragrunt, if the S3 bucket or DynamoDB table don't already exist, they will be created automatically.

-## Configure the VPN server

-The Reference Architecture includes an [OpenVPN server](https://openvpn.net/).
-The very first time you deploy the server, it will create the [Public Key Infrastructure (PKI)](https://en.wikipedia.org/wiki/Public_key_infrastructure) it will use to sign certificates.
-This process is very CPU intensive and, on `t2.micro` EC2 Instances, it can take *hours*, as it seems to exceed the burst balance almost immediately.

-To avoid this, we recommend initially deploying the OpenVPN server with a larger instance (`t2.medium` can generate the PKI in 1-2 minutes).
-Once the PKI has been generated, you can downgrade to a smaller instance again to save money.